Unleashing the Power of Continual Learning on Non-Centralized Devices: A Survey: Introduction

 Although there are surveys on NCL algorithms and CL methods, the existing studies usually treat the two topics separately.
 For existing surveys on NCL, the authors in \cite{survey1_ncl} place more emphasis on discussing the architecture and categorization of different FL settings to be used for the varying distributions of training data.
 The authors in \cite{survey2_ncl} highlight the applications of FL in mobile edge networks with resource allocation and communication efficiency.
 On the other hand, for surveys in CL that focus on implementing CL model training in the centralized setting.
 For example, the authors in \cite{survey1_cl,survey2_cl} discuss strategies for alleviating catastrophic forgetting and systematically summarize the latest advances in continual learning.
 Similarly, \cite{survey3_cl} further provides a benchmark evaluation of existing methods for image classification.

-In addition, there are a few existing surveys on federated continual learning.
-The focus of \cite{survey2_nccl} is on non-IID data, briefly mentions the process of continuous learning in federated learning, and discusses several common scenarios where continuous learning and federated learning can be simply combined.
+In addition, there are a few existing surveys on federated continual learning. {\cite{survey1_nccl} explores the integration of peer-to-peer federated learning and domain incremental learning within the context of incremental transfer learning.
+This survey analyzes existing methodologies, highlights technical challenges such as domain drift detection and cross-institutional trust mechanisms, and outlines promising directions for applications in healthcare, finance, and IoT ecosystems.} The focus of \cite{survey2_nccl} is on non-IID data, briefly mentions the process of continual learning in federated learning, and discusses several common scenarios where continuous learning and federated learning can be simply combined.
 In contrast, the authors in \cite{survey3_nccl} provide a brief tutorial on the knowledge fusion technique in federated continual learning and the challenges related to its implementation but do not consider the issue of complex heterogeneity, privacy \& security, and real-world applications at distributing devices.
 These surveys also face some common problems, such as incomplete literature coverage (lacking many recent articles published in prominent conferences and journals), relatively simple classification methods that merely migrate the categories of traditional CL in a centralized setting, only focusing on the federated learning scenario among the non-centralized learning paradigm, and neglecting the real-world application of NCCL.